-If there are crimes occurring on the U of A campus that will continue to endanger or affect the campus community, Public Safety Bulletins will be published and posted on bulletin boards across the campus.
+If there are crimes occurring on the U of A campus that will continue to endanger or affect the campus community, Public Safety Bulletins will be sent via email to all University of Arkansas email addresses, and published and posted on bulletin boards across the campus.
 The bulletins will allow members of the campus community to know what is currently happening so they can better protect themselves.

 Public Safety Bulletins are also linked to the web page maintained by UAPD.
 Information about the department, services provided, and related resources concerning safety and security can be found there.
-From the web page, you may sign up to receive daily summaries of incidents that occur on campus, or you may email UAPD with questions or information.
-The web page address is: http://www.uark.edu/~uapdinfo>.
+From the web page, you may email questions or information to UAPD.
+The web page address is: http://uapd.uark.edu.

-UAPD maintains a daily log of all department activity that is available for viewing upon request.
+UAPD maintains a log of all department activity that is available for viewing upon request.
 Summaries of campus crime incidents may be published in University newspapers and/or newsletters, and in local, state or national newspapers at the discretion of the news organizations.
 Other media such as radio and television may broadcast summaries of incidents at their discretion.
+A daily crime log is sent via email to anyone who subscribes to the UARKPD-L Listserv.
+To subscribe, contact the Public Information Officer at 575-3204 or send your request, including your email address, to uapdinfo@cavern.uark.edu.
+The log is also available for review at UAPD.